Prior Era: Texas in Reconstruction Era

 1888

-The New Capitol Dedicated: The current Texas State Capitol is completed in Austin.
-At the time, it is one of the largest buildings in the world, famously standing taller than the U.S. Capitol in Washington, D.C.
+The New Capitol Dedicated: The current Texas State Capitol is completed.
+It is a symbol of Anglo-Texan pride and the state's recovery from Reconstruction, standing as one of the largest buildings in the world at the time.

 1889

-The Anti-Trust Act: Texas passes one of the first anti-trust laws in the U.S. to prevent railroads and oil companies from forming monopolies that hurt small farmers.
+The Anti-Trust Act: Texas passes one of the first anti-trust laws in the U.S. to prevent railroads from forming monopolies.
+This is a major victory for the Farmers' Alliance, a populist movement of Anglo-Texan small farmers.

 1890

-James Stephen Hogg Elected: The first native-born Anglo-Texan to become governor is elected.
-A "Man of the People," he campaigns on regulating the powerful railroad companies.
+James Stephen Hogg Elected: The first native-born Anglo-Texan governor is elected.
+He campaigns on a platform of "Texas for Texans," promising to regulate the powerful out-of-state railroad corporations that many Anglo-Texans believe are strangling the state's economy.

 1891